ottofreaknot/guardian-protocol/README.md

-# guardian-protocol
+# Guardian Protocol

-Open-source decentralized safety and justice system using ethical drones, wearables, and mesh alerts to protect survivors and expose abuse.
+An open-source, decentralized safety and justice system for survivors and defenders.